Windows 10 April 2018 Update review: Small fixes now hint at better things for later

 - Conclusion: No killer, mostly filler

-Microsoft's Windows 10 April 2018 Update barely received a formal title, which understandably makes you wonder how much importance the company ascribed to it.
+Microsoft's Windows 10 April 2018 Update barely gets a formal title, which understandably makes you wonder how much time the company put into it.
 But as our review shows, what Microsoft internally referred to as the “Redstone 4” release conceals numerous changes and improvements, with two—Timeline and Nearby Sharing—sharing the marquee.

 A peppier look and feel: Fluent Design